 - 1) Crimp the pinch-off tube with a pinch-off tool. - 2) Remove the gauge manifold and the process tube fitting.
-Crush the end of the pinch-off tube. - 3) Braze the end of the pinch-off tube. - 4) Ensure that a gas leak is not present at the pinched off portion and the brazed end.
+Crush the end of the pinch-off tube. - 3) Braze the end of the pinch-off tube. - 4) Ensure that no gas leaks from the pinched-off portion and the brazed end.